Regarding the virtual encrypted message of this virtual currency, Santa Yuen Dai Yue

 For example, Buddhist devotion equates to the image of a lion (or if that's actually the case for that individual).

-The time of birth was under the sign of Leo, and the year of Pope Leo seems like a hint or a sign of the beginning of life.
+The time of birth was under the sign of Leo, the year of Pope Leo, which seems like a hint or the beginning of life.

-While this doesn't necessarily mean that he's the lion's power, perhaps it's the closest thing to that power among many others (I don't think he was reincarnated through Soka Gakkai connections).
+While this doesn't necessarily mean that he's the lion's power, perhaps it's the closest thing to that same power among many others (I don't think he was reborn within the Soka Gakkai framework).

 In modern Buddhism, he was probably a Jodo sect parishioner, aiming for the Western Paradise (Western Europe?).